strickyak/qrss-squeak/README.md

 plus the overhead of the paplay latency, the operating system's sound device buffering, and the unix pipe buffering.
 If not, the synchronization of the loop time can get messed up.

+If your transmitter can be controlled by CAT commands, two flags might can be used in Loop mode to turn your transmitter on and off at the right times to give it a chance to cool down between transmissions:
+*   `--tx_on='rigctl --flags...
+T 1'
+*   `--tx_off='sleep 3; rigctl --flags...
+T 0'
+You'll have to look up what rigctl options your need for your transmitter.
+The `sleep 3` is needed because the audio has not been flushed and finished playing yet when this command is issued.

 ## Modes